 But butter is not that storage-friendly.
 You cannot preserve butter without refrigeration.
 Even with refrigeration support, you cannot store this dairy product for more than 1-3 months.

-However, ghee is photosensitive and may get rancid if it comes in the contact of moisture.
-But neither butter is photosensitive, nor does butter get spoiled if come in touch of water/moisture for some time.
+However, ghee is photosensitive and may get rancid if it comes in contact of moisture.
+But neither butter is photosensitive, nor does butter get spoiled if come in touch with water/moisture for some time.

 Butter vs. clarified butter-calories